Public speaking lessons: Inspired by one of my favourite authors, speaker and teachers, the late Dr. Wayne W. Dyer.

 ‘Yes, I’m willing.
 Yes, I know that the power of intention is universal.
 It’s denied to no one.’
 Dr Wayne Dyer

-The idea that we are all connected to a universal mind which simply needs to be recognised and accepted for us to receive all that it has to offer is very appealing to me; although I accept of course that it’s a perspective some may not share.
+The idea that we are all connected to a universal mind is very appealing to me; although I accept of course that it’s a perspective some may not share.

-Understanding the power of intention, it becomes much easier to grasp how Dr Dyer became such a gifted, graceful and gallant speaker.
+Dr Dyer became such a gifted, graceful and gallant speaker through the power of intention.
 He not only captured the hearts and minds of millions of people through his spoken and written word, his intentions changed countless lives too.

 Each time I heard him speak and every book of his I ever read his words flowed with the intention of: